 Frozen dinners usually have more than 500 milligrams sodium, but frozen vegetables have less than 5 milligrams sodium -- if they don't contain any sauce.

 Soy sauce is also high in sodium - one tablespoon has over 900 milligrams.
-Be sure to read the food labels when you shop, or use this comprehensive list of foods and their sodium content.
+Be sure to read the food labels when you shop.

 - One cup of milk - 145 milligrams